-What Will The Tax Reform Do?
-Republican Senate Passed A New Bill While You Were Asleep
+The Republican Senate Passed A Major Tax Reform Bill While You Were Sleeping

 The United States Senate passed a massive tax overhaul in the wee hours of Saturday, Dec.
 2. Senate Majority Leader Mitch McConnell had said on Friday, Dec.
 1 that the believed he had the votes to pass one of the most massive tax overhauls in nearly 30 years, and he was right.
 Amidst much debate, the controversial tax bill passed 51-49, with the voting mostly along party lines.
 So, what will the new tax reform bill do?